MT-123/my-camp/workflow.md

 1. create review DB model, Joi model, and add form to the show page
 2. make routes for post a review, add review to campgroung and review model
 3. make route for delete a review, remove remove from both models
+4. make delete middleware to delete reviews as the related campground is deleted
+G.